 Here is a list of potential introductory sources from the catalog.

 All the world's information is organized by subject.
-If you know how it is organized, it is easy to find books and articles about your crisis events.
+If you know how it is organized, it is easy to find books and articles about your research.
 Below is an example of how to search for books in the Libraries Catalog:

 Choose "subject" from the drop down menu, and then type in the following formula <country> foreign relations <different country>